sgupta401/DockerFiles/README.md

 ## How to run the applications

 **System requirement**
-1. Docker (Version - 27.1.1, build 6312585)
+1. Docker (Tested on Version - 27.1.1, build 6312585)
-2. Docker Compose (Already installed in Docker desktop is installed) (version v2.29.1-desktop.1)
+2. Docker Compose (Already installed in Docker desktop is installed) (Tested on version v2.29.1-desktop.1)

 ## Steps